The Philippines and the World Bank

 The Philippines' history with the World Bank started in 1945 when they became one of the first members of the International Bank for Reconstruction and Development (IBRD).
 Their first project with the Bank came in 1957 with the Binga Power Project.
-Since then, the Philippines has received $2.14 billion of disbursed loans from the IBRD.
-The Philippines is in the constituency entitled EDS 15, comprising Brazil, Colombia, Dominican Republic, Ecuador, Haiti, Panama, Suriname, and Trinidad and Tobago, and headed by Executive Director Fabio Kanczuk.
+Since then, the Philippines has systematically utilized disbursed financing loans from the IBRD to bankroll major infrastructure and development shifts.
+The Philippines belongs to a voting constituency within the World Bank executive structure alongside countries such as Brazil, Colombia, Dominican Republic, Ecuador, Haiti, Panama, Suriname, and Trinidad and Tobago.